ndouellette/writing.evbogue.com/src/documents/posts/bullshitclouds.html.md

 This matters to me, because.
 I like to be able to delete my shit.
 When I want to.
 So I don't keep it in clouds anymore.
 When I want to give you access to my data, I use commit it to Git and then distribute it.
 Not to a cloud, but it a specific virtual machine on a specific server (in my case, somewhere in Frankfurt, Germany) that I pay for.
 Then you can access it by typing in the IP address or a reference to that IP address.

 This is how computers actually work.
-Not how people want you to think about computers, so they can sell your shit back to you.
+Not how people who want to squeeze your brain for dollars want you to think about computers, so they can sell your shit back to you.

-I don't use Clouds.
+I don't use 'Clouds'.
 Because I think they're bullshit.